 10. The Little House Collection

-While my daughter isn’t quite old enough to get into these American Girls books, I can easily see them becoming a staple in our reading time at some point.
-This huge collection is divided into smaller collections based on the life of an American Girl character.
-Within each smaller collection, readers get to experience what life was like in the United States during various points of history.
+This huge collection is divided into smaller collections based on the fictional lives of the American Girl historical characters.
+Within each smaller collection, readers get to experience what life was like in the United States during various points in history.

 12. You Wouldn’t Want To Be Series